F-19

-F-19 is the designation for a hypothetical US fighter aircraft that has never been officially acknowledged, and has engendered much speculation that it might refer to a type of aircraft whose existence is still classified.
+F-19 is a skipped DoD designation in the Tri-Service fighter aircraft designation sequence which was thought by many popular media outlets to have been allocated to the Lockheed F-117 Nighthawk.
+The designation was actually skipped at Northrop's request, to avoid confusion with the MiG-19.

 History

 Since the unification of the numbering system in 1962, U.S. fighters have been designated by consecutive numbers, beginning with the F-1 Fury.
 F-13 was never assigned to a fighter due to triskaidekaphobia, though the designation had previously been used for a reconnaissance version of the B-29.
-After the F/A-18 Hornet, the next announced aircraft was the YF-20 Tigershark.
-The USAF proposed the F-19 designation for the fighter, but Northrop requested the "F-20" instead.
+After the F/A-18 Hornet, the next announced aircraft was the F-20 Tigershark.
+The USAF proposed the F-19 designation for the fighter, but Northrop requested "F-20" instead.
 The USAF finally approved the F-20 designation in 1982.
-The truth behind this jump in numbers is Northrop pressed the designation "YF-20" as they wanted an even number, in order to stand out from the Soviet odd-numbered designations.
-Despite this, the designations YF-17 and YF-23 were not skipped (although YF-20, YF-17 and YF-23 all were prototypes and did not enter production phase).
+The truth behind this jump in numbers is that Northrop pressed the designation "F-20" as they wanted an even number, to stand out from the Soviet odd-numbered designations.